jbiers/mail-operator/README.md

 This project was built in only 5 days.
 With more time in my hands, the following points should be addressed:

 - Unit and Integration testing.
 - Better test the MailGun integration.
+I did not have the chance to test it as extensively as Mailersend.
 - Automate the deployment with a CI/CD tool like Github Actions.
 - Generate Helm Charts.
 Kustomize does a good job here but Helm is my option of choice in most production cases.